Chapter 8: Midnight Blues

 Mr. Kyabetsu.

-That grin never meant anything good.
+That smile never meant anything good.

 Apricot pushed herself up, brushing condensation from her knees.
 She forced her posture into something closer to alert.